 Which is why many people are afraid to even try their hand at patterns and prints.
 And while you can veer on the safer side of solid colours, you may also feel like you’re missing out!

 Would you absolutely love to start having more fun with your daily looks?
 Then follow my below tips for mixing and matching prints!

 Two at a time.

-If you’re just dipping your toe in the pool of prints, I’d recommend keeping to two per outfit.
+Just dipping your toe in the pool of prints?
+I’d recommend keeping to two per outfit.
 They’ll be more than enough to showcase your creativity without risking a huge clash-fest.
-Three+ prints are more forgiving of advanced trendsetters, and should be approached carefully.
+Three+ prints are usually worn by advanced trendsetters, and should be approached carefully.